Tuvalu: Economy

 From 1996 to 2002, Tuvalu was one of the best-performing Pacific Island economies and achieved an average real gross domestic product (GDP) growth rate of 5.6% per annum.
 Economic growth slowed after 2002, with GDP growth of 1.5% in 2008.
 Tuvalu was exposed to rapid rises in world prices of fuel and food in 2008, with the level of inflation peaking at 13.4%.
-Tuvalu has the smallest GDP of any sovereign nation in the world.
+Tuvalu has the smallest total GDP of any sovereign state in the world.